shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 A ResourceQuota is applied to the tenant namespace so that tenant workloads will not get unbounded access to the cluster.
 When a ResourceQuota is applied to a namespace, all pods created within that namespace *must* have resource requests and limits specified.

 * Note - in addition to a ResourceQuota, it may be desireable to impose a LimitRange on the namespace as well.
 The settings for the LimitRange would depend on the instance types supported for the node group(s) tenant workloads may be scheduled on.
+A Kyverno policy could be added to ensure the ResourceQuota/LimitRange are not modified or removed.

+* Note - employing QoS classes could be used to guard against workload eviction when a node is having resource contention issues.
+This is fairly implicit though, as it is set depending on how resource requests and limits are specificed for each workload.
+The implicit nature could be abstracted away behind Helm values for the tenant workloads.
+Building on QoS further, it is possible to configure the CPU and Memory Managers such that workloads with the `Guaranteed` QoS class are provided with stronger guarantees of requested CPU and memory.

 ## Node Group (Optional)